RobBosman/Valori.E2E-Security/README.md

 This repo contains Java code to demonstrate:
 * key features of secure data transport (TLS, certificates)
-* connecting to secured servers via HTTPS with one- and two-sided TLS
+* connecting to secured servers via HTTPS with one and two way TLS

 [Here](https://slides.com/robbosman/e2e-security/) is the presentation that goes along with the code.